A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

-\begin{proof} The dot forcing rules imply that double dots may be moved to any region of the (multicolored) graph, at the cost of breaking a few lines.
+We need only do the base case, where the graph has no cycles.
+The dot forcing rules imply that double dots may be moved to any region of the (multicolored) graph, at the cost of breaking a few lines.
 Breaking lines will never increase the number of cycles.
 Therefore, if we have a graph without cycles, tree reduction implies that we actually have a simple forest with double dots, and dot forcing allows us to move these double dots to the left.
-The breaking of lines may require more tree reduction, yielding more double dots, but a simple induction (say, on the degree of the graph ignoring double dots on the left) will clearly suffice.
+The breaking of lines may require more tree reduction, yielding more double dots, but this process is finite. \end{proof}